SomeWeekendReading/someweekendreading.github.io/_posts/2022-08-04-covid-rebound.md

 in a couple years.

 But it got me thinking: while there's a lot of _talk_ about "paxlovid rebound", there's always talk, because news reporters love "story" much more than they love truth.

 Can we know the truth here?
-We need to know the rate of rebound among patients who get COVID-19 and are treated with paxlovid, vs those who get COVID-19 and are _not_ treated.
+We need to know the rate of rebound among patients who get COVID-19 and are treated with paxlovid, vs those who get COVID-19 and are _not_ so treated.
 Ideally, we'd like those 2 populations to be matched for age, complicating conditions, severity of infection, and everything else.
-This being a non-ideal world, we will likely not get that.
+(This being a non-ideal world, we will likely not get that.)

-## &hellip; And now, there's data
+## &hellip; and now, there's data!

 Remember: we want to compare rebound rates in paxlovid-treated and -untreated COVID-19 patient populations.